-- February as part of the MTFS process; - May as part of the Final Outturn report; and - November as part of the Month 6 Budget Monitoring report.
+- February as part of the MTFS and annual budget setting process; - June as part of the Final Outturn report; and - November as part of the Month 6 Budget Monitoring report.

 Changes may occur at other occasions if events occur outside the control of officers e.g. late confirmation and release of funds by a school extending an existing scheme.
 Such changes will be exceptional and not a matter of course.